 The Diplomate Program is endorsed and certified by the Academy of Chiropractic Family Practice.

 All chiropractors who are currently enrolled in or who have completed the ICPA Certification Program are eligible to begin part two towards Diplomate status.
 Additionally, all candidates applying for their Diplomate status must be up-to-date on the most recent Webster Certification requirements.

-Chiropractors can register at anytime during the ICPA Certification Program.
+Chiropractors can register at any time during the ICPA Certification Program.
 In order to apply, there is a $100 fee and a short essay requirement.
 Go to Your Account and select the Diplomate tab, then select Enroll.
-The ICPA Certifications Coordinator will contact you when your application has been accepted.
+The ICPA Diplomate Coordinator will contact you when your application has been accepted.

 Pay in Full: 1 payment of $3000.
 Payment must be made in full once your application is accepted.

 Auto-Payment: 3 payments of $1100.
 The first payment is due once your application is accepted.
 Two more payments of $1100 will be charged to your card on file quarterly on the fourth and eighth months from your initial registration date.